(r) Provisions General

 b) The asset's contractual cash flows represent SPPI

-FVTPL is a residual category for debt instruments.
-Any debt instrument, which does not meet the criteria for categorisation as at amortised cost or as FVTOCI, is classified as at FVTPL.
+FVTPL is a residual category for Financial assets.
+Any Financial assets, which does not meet the criteria for categorization as at amortized cost or as FVTOCI, is classified as at FVTPL.

-Debt instruments included within the FVTPL category are measured at fair value with all changes recognised in the Statement of Profit and Loss.
+Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit and Loss.

 Financial assets at fair value through profit or loss are carried in the balance sheet at fair value with net changes in fair value recognised in the statement of profit and loss.